jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   - `ssh woot@UbuntuIPaddress cat /etc/hosts > downloadedhosts`
   - `cat downloadedhosts`
   * If your host OS is Windows, download and install the Putty Windows SSH client (putty.exe) from the following website: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
   * Next, run the putty.exe executable and connect to the IP address of your Ubuntu Server using SSH on port 22.
-Accept the SSH host key and log in as the woot user.
+Accept the SSH host key and log in as the woot user
     - `who`
     - `exit`
-  * If your host OS is macOS, navigate to Applications > Utilities > Terminal to open a shell on your local system.
+  * If your host OS is macOS, navigate to Applications > Utilities > Terminal to open a shell on your local system
     - `ssh woot@UbuntuIPaddress` (accept the SSH host key and supply woot’s password when prompted)
     - `who`
     - `exit`